What is Atheism?

-Religion is the belief in the supernatural: gods, angels, demons, spirits, Heaven, Hell, reincarnation, miracles, etc. (Incidentally, to the supernatural world also belong beings like the Bogeyman and the Headless Horseman.)
-About these things religions have doctrines, compiled in “holy” books, which in fact must not be doubted.
+Religion is the belief in the supernatural: gods, angels, demons, spirits, Heaven, Hell, reincarnation, miracles, etc. About these things religions have doctrines, compiled in “holy” books, which in fact must not be doubted.
 The Bible and the Quran, for example, teach that people who doubt what is written in these books must be killed.
 In most countries, ridiculing religions results in incarceration.
 Moreover, religions dictate what is right and what is wrong, and demand the practice of rituals.

-Atheism is the disbelief in gods, since they belong not to the natural, but to the supernatural world.
+Atheism is the disbelief in gods, since they belong not to the natural, but to the supernatural world — to which, by the way, also beings like the Bogeyman and the Headless Horseman belong.
 Disbelief has no content, that is, doctrines, teachings.
 The belief, for example, in the Bogeyman has a content: how he is, where he lives, what he does, what he wants, etc. On the other hand, the disbelief in the Bogeyman does not teach anything.
 Likewise, the disbelief in God does not demand and command anything, neither good nor bad.
 Therefore, Atheism cannot be a religion.